krlvm/BeautySearch/README.md

 No. BeautySearch does not consume RAM and does not affect performance.
 It is a somewhat like a stylesheet which is embedded in Search App after installation.

 ### Does BeautySearch add to startup?
-No. BeautySearch Installer is the only executable file distrubuted and only need automatic and convenient script injection.
-You can install the script manually (see below).
+No. BeautySearch Installer is the only executable file distrubuted and only need for automatic and convenient script injection.
+After installation you can delete the Installer.\
+You can also install the script manually without executing any binaries (see below).

 ### Does it violate my privacy?
 No. BeautySearch doesn't have any analytics or telemetry, and doesn't even check for updates.